General Educational Development (GED)

 Computer-Based GED Testing:

 All tests are computer-based and are to be taken at an approved GED testing center.
-In Williston the approved GED testing site is located at Williston State College in Room 139A or 139B in the Western Star CTE Building.
+In Williston the approved GED testing site is located at Williston State College in Room 204 in Stevens Hall.

 Each test is $30.